yext/sud/README.md

 will make the change in the matching files in all the matching repositories and push to github.

+Note: To avoid bash expansions, please quote the arguments.
+To consider bash expansions, please keep the arguments with wildcards unquoted.

 Usage:
   sud [command]